-All 6th grade math teachers in New England who are not currently using MathSpring and who can provide their students with online access can participate!
+All 5th and 6th grade math teachers in New England who are not currently using MathSpring and who can provide their students with online access can participate!

 Participating teachers will include MathSpring activities in the classroom about 20 minutes/week.
 Teachers may choose to use their existing textbooks or worksheets.
 The MathSpring team will place teachers' math content into the environment so their students can benefit from immediate feedback.
 Teachers will benefit from immediate feedback about the performance of students and classes.

 Teachers receive instant feedback on the effort of a single student into all problems attempted.
 Student effort includes: skip a problem, not read a problem, give up, solve on first attempt, guess, solve after a hint was given, solve after hint (video, similar problem) was given.
 In this example, the student guessed for nearly 50% of the problems (pink bar) and solved on first attempt for nearly 20% of the problems (red bar).